mtdomaboc/Open-Source-Visayas-Grid-Model/README.md

 # Open-Source Visayas Grid Model Simulator

 An open-source power system simulator for the Visayas Grid, built with [Pandapower](https://www.pandapower.org/) and [Dear PyGui](https://github.com/hoffstadt/DearPyGui).
-Designed as an accessible platform for power system education and research in the Philippine context.
+Designed as an accessible platform for power system studies in the Philippine context.

 ## Features
 - AC Power Flow using the Newton-Raphson method